-We have fully complied with Step 3: Design and implement a management system to respond to identified risks
+We have fully complied with Step 3: Design and implement a management system to respond to identified risks.

-We have also declined a very significant number of proposed new relationships based on preliminary or full due diligence work.
+During the year, we have declined a number of proposed new relationships based on preliminary or full due diligence work.
 Please refer to Step 2 for further information on risk classification, categorization, assessment and strategy.